h15200/notes/dataStructures.md

 - to compute a range sum of numbers, use a prefix array
 - ex.
 [1,4,7,2,7] prefix = [1, 5, 12, 14, 21]
-- if given range [start, end[], take the prefix[end] and subtract prefix[start - 1]
+- if given range [start, end], take the prefix[end] and subtract prefix[start - 1]

 ## Union Find

-- useful in getting total number of connected graphs
+- useful in getting total number of connected nodes in an UNDIRECTED graph

 - initialize 2 arrays, a parents array and a rank array
 - parents = [1,1,1,1] (node index i's parent is val)